dodopayments/dodomeilisync/README.md

   environment: "production"
 ```

+You can also convert the YAML config to JSON and set it to an environment variable `MEILISYNC_CONFIG_STR`.

 ### debug (optional)

 Enable debug mode, default is `false`, if you want to see more logs, you can set it to `true`.